 Or, rather, you used to.
 At CES 2021, EyeQue, a leader in at-home vision testing, announced its new DIY Smartphone Vision Test, VisionCheck 2.
-Touted by the company as its most powerful smartphone vision test yet, it’s an optical device that attaches to a smartphone, which works with an accompanying mobile app to measure refractive error and pupillary distance.
+Touted by the company as its most powerful smartphone vision test yet, it’s an optical device that attaches to a

 To take their measurements, the glasses wearer uses the buttons on the device to move a set of lines closer together, or farther apart, to create a single yellow line.
 Based on the amount of movement, an algorithm calculates the refractive error.
 After at least three consistent tests are completed, the user’s EyeGlass Numbers are displayed in the app.
 These can then be used to order a set of prescription lenses.